 Buy now pay later (BNPL) statistics

-Everything you need to know about the rise of buy now pay later services in the UK.
+Here's what you need to know about the rise of buy now pay later services in the UK.

-Buy now pay later (BNPL) is currently the fastest growing online payment method in the UK, with a growth rate double that of bank transfers and more than triple that of digital wallets.
+Buy now pay later (BNPL) is currently the fastest-growing online payment method in the UK, with a growth rate double that of bank transfers and more than triple that of digital wallets.
 Buy now pay later is a service that allows consumers to shop online and place and receive orders while paying for them later.

 We carried out some research to see if buy now pay later providers are disrupting the credit card industry and how we pay for products.

-Which are the most popular buy now pay later companies?
+What are the most popular buy now pay later companies?

 According to our research, younger generations are far more likely to use buy now pay later services.
 The generation using BNPL the most is millennials (1981-1996), with 54% using this online payment method.
 Generation Z is also following this same trend, with 50% saying they use buy now pay later.
 It’s no surprise that younger generations can’t seem to get enough of BNPL.
-Klarna, Clearpay and Laybuy are all highly active on social media, marketing themselves to millennials and generation Z through organic and targeted ads, to great effect.
+Klarna, Clearpay and Laybuy are all highly active on social media, marketing themselves to millennials and generation Z through organic and targeted ads to great effect.

 Older generations are also using buy now pay later methods, but not to the same extent.
 For example, only 23% of baby boomers and 12% of the silent generation use these services.

 |Generation X (1965-1980)||37%|